- Top 10 Professional Writing Tips: Quick Start

 This goes back to both the “Get straight to the point” and “Keeping it simple” mindset.
 If you can do all three while also managing lengths correctly, you are setting the foundations for becoming a great web content writer.

 Making shorter sentences is key to increasing readability and keeping readers around longer.
-The above is a rough example of how you can do that, so, try it out yourself.
+The above is a rough example of how you can do that, so, try it yourself.

 Write for the Reader – Not You